 The <abbreviated-form> element is designed to reference a <glossentry> topic that contains both a term and an abbreviated form of that term.
-The topic also might provide a surface form that differs from the original term.
+The topic also might provide a surface form that differs from the base term.
 The full term or surface form is rendered in introductory contexts where the term might be unfamiliar to a reader.
 In other contexts, a processor substitutes the abbreviated form of the term.
-Note that the definition of an introductory context will differ for every deliverable format.
+Note that the definition of introductory context is necessarily dependent on delivery format details, processor behavior, and editorial policy.